-Celebrate Latin American pride with us!
+Celebrate Latin Pride with us!

-Start the day with us at 11:00 AM: wake up slowly with coffee and pastries, meet fellow festival guests, and enjoy the warm atmosphere of a Sunday morning at the festival.
-Afterwards, indulge in a delicious Latin brunch before the screening of the powerful film Aún es de noche en Caracas, starring Natalia Reyes.
-After the screening, the celebration continues: the Latin Brunch returns with music and a live DJ, transforming the venue into a festive gathering to celebrate Latin American culture together.
+Start the day with us at 11:00 AM: wake up slowly with welcome coffee and pastries, meet fellow festival guests, and enjoy the warm atmosphere of a Sunday morning at the festival.

 Aún es de noche en Caracas, directed by Mariana Rondón and Marité Ugás, follows Adelaida, a woman trying to survive in a collapsing Caracas after the death of her mother.
 When armed militia take over her apartment, she is forced to hide in a neighboring flat, where she discovers the body of a Spanish woman.